Pandemonium1986/docker-debian9/README.md

 ## Tags

--   `latest`: Latest version of the debian9 base image.
+-   `latest`: Latest version of the debian 9 base image.

 ## How to Build